 Major Tax Benefits

-One of the reasons for higher start-up businesses in Florida is because of the flexible tax structure.
+One of the reasons for a high number of start-up businesses in Florida is because of the flexible tax structure.
 In Florida,

-- Corporate income tax on S-corporations is not there
+- Corporate income tax on S-corporations is non-existent

-- Corporate income tax especially on limited partnerships is not there
+- Corporate income tax especially on limited partnerships is non-existent

-- Corporate franchise tax on capital stock is not there
+- Corporate franchise tax on capital stock is non-existent

 - State-level property tax is not assessed

 - Property tax is not levied on goods-in-transit for a period of 180 days

 - Property tax is not levied on business inventories

 - Goods that are manufactured or produced in the state for export does not attract sales and use tax